 Hi, it’s Emily from Bite Size Vegan and welcome to another vegan nugget.
 In “The History of Veganism, Part One” we covered veganism in ancient times, and in “Part Two” we tackled the Middle Ages.
 Today, in “Part Three” we’ll be delving into the time of the Renaissance.

-Now, as always, I need to start with a few caveats.
-First, the actual start and end dates of the Renaissance, like all time periods, are still debated.
-For the sake of this video, we’ll be focusing on around 1500 to 1700 CE, as “Part Four” will cover the Age of Enlightenment.
+As always, I need to start with a few caveats.
+First, the actual start and end dates of the Renaissance—like all time periods—are still debated.
+For the sake of this article, we will be focusing on around 1500 to 1700 CE.

-Second, as with “The Middle Ages,” “The Renaissance” applies almost exclusively to Europe, with the term “The Early Modern Period” more appropriately capturing the time period on a global scale.
-I’ve chosen the title: “The Renaissance” for ease of recognition.
+Second, as with the time period terminology of “The Middle Ages,” “The Renaissance” applies almost exclusively to Europe—with the term “The Early Modern Period” more appropriately capturing the time period on a global scale.
+I’ve chosen the title “The Renaissance” purely for ease of recognition.

 Fourth, as we’re now getting closer to modern times, and as I said in the introduction, the 15th century saw the invention of moveable type, the amount of recorded information increases dramatically from here on out.
 Thus, the disclaimer I’ve given in each history installment is ever more valid with each video; I will most certainly leave out key individuals and occurrences (as all historical accounts are bound to).
 Again, this is not intentional, but a sad fact of my human limitations in attempting to research, write, edit and publish what amounts to a ten-page academic research paper, and produce several full-length YouTube television episodes all within 2–4 days, every week.
 (Cue the world’s tiniest violin).